Ballet "Swan Lake" represents the troupe of the St. Petersburg Theater "Russian Ballet".

 Peter Ilyich Tchaikovsky

 Vladimir Begichev, Vasily Geltser

 Swan Lake is the most famous ballet production in the world.
 Both the music and the choreography of this ballet have long been recognized as masterpieces, one of the brightest achievements of Russian culture.
 And the White Swan will forever remain a symbol of the Russian Ballet, a symbol of its beauty and greatness.

 This performance occupies an important place in the repertoire of the Russian Ballet Theater, a fabulous story about the swan princess Odette and Prince Siegfried does not leave indifferent any spectator.

-The ballet is accompanied by a symphony orchestra.
 The original choreography is carefully preserved.
 The immortal music of Tchaikovsky, colorful sets and costumes, the brilliant dance of the ballet troupe - all this attracts the attention of the public and provides full houses.

 About the troupe "St. Petersburg Russian Ballet Theater":

 In the repertoire of the Theater "Russian Ballet" this play occupies an important place, the fairy tale story of the princess-swan Odette and Prince Siegfried does not leave any spectator indifferent.